teamrdx/CodeReview/Readme.md

 ### How `name` fields works

-`name` _ field is used to identify the textfeild used in the form panel.
+_The `name` field is used to identify the textfeild used in the form panel.
 The value captured in that textfield is stored in that ´name´ field, which is used later for that data processing in the controller._

 ### Why `.show()` is dropped ?